microspectrometer/dev-kit-2020/python/PYTHON.md

 Since the command methods are created by meta-class factories, they are not defined in code, so there are no docstrings to edit.
+This is why I ended up creating the `microspec` module to wrap `microspeclib`.

-`src/microspeclib/internal/docstrings.py` is where the developer places the documentation that would normally go in the docstring.
+`src/microspeclib/internal/docstrings.py` is a place to put documentation that would normally go in the method docstring.

 Then enter the `microspec/doc` folder and run the Sphinx Makefile to generate the new HTML documentation: